Home EuropeThe 5 Largest Mediterranean Sea Islands

 The economy relies on agriculture, fishing, and tourism, though unemployment remains a challenge.
 Mafia influence, historically strong in Sicily, has declined due to law enforcement efforts.
 Despite economic struggles, Sicily remains a cultural and historical jewel of the Mediterranean.

-The 5 Largest Islands in the Mediterranean Sea by Area
+The 5 Largest Islands in the Mediterranean Sea (Table)

 RankIslandCountryArea (km²)Area (sq mi)